checkly/pulumi-checkly/sdk/python/README.md

 ## Getting Started

-1. Open your terminal and run `$ pulumi new` to create a new Pulumi project, chose the `javascript` template and the target stack.
+1. Open your terminal and run `$ pulumi new javascript` to create a new Pulumi project with the `javascript` template.
 1. Install the Checkly Pulumi provider using npm: `$ npm i @checkly/pulumi`.
 1. Look for `index.js` file in the root of your project and replace content with the following code: